per5cm/SQL-Command-list/SQL_commands/commands.md

       END AS 'Review'
      END
     FROM movies;

-summarize:

-    SELECT is the clause we use every time we want to query information from a database.
-    AS renames a column or table.
-    DISTINCT return unique values.
-    WHERE is a popular command that lets you filter the results of the query based on conditions that you specify.
-    LIKE and BETWEEN are special operators.
-    AND and OR combines multiple conditions.
-    ORDER BY sorts the result.
-    LIMIT specifies the maximum number of rows that the query will return.
-    CASE creates different outputs.

 Constraints that add information about how a column can be used are invoked after specifying the data type for a column.
 They can be used to tell the database to reject inserted data that does not adhere to a certain restriction.
 The statement below sets constraints on the celebs table.